HackMemphis/HM-Planning/sponsorships/sponsors.md

 Received Amount: $0
 Logo location: __NEEDED!__
 Swag: ?
-Last Contact: 6/21 (received inital acceptance!)
+Last Contact: 6/21 (received initial acceptance!)
 __Notes:__ Has committed to $250 or more.
 Joe works for RocketFuel

 __O'Reilly__ Marsee Henon or Jon Johns (usergroups@oreilly.com, 800-998-9938)